coresolutionsltd/coresolutions.ltd/src/content/blog/run-jenkins-in-docker-with-persistent-data.md

 ## Conclusion

 By using Docker to run Jenkins, you gain a flexible, isolated environment for experimenting with new CI/CD configurations.
 Leveraging Docker Compose with persistent volumes ensures data is retained across container restarts, making it ideal for more extensive testing scenarios.
-Customising your Docker image with additional tools like AWS CLI or Terraform provides a fully featured testbed, empowering you to iterate rapidly on your pipeline innovations without impacting your production Jenkins environment.
+Customising your Docker image with additional tools like AWS CLI or OpenTofu/Terraform provides a fully featured testbed, empowering you to iterate rapidly on your pipeline innovations without impacting your production Jenkins environment.